rklaehn/abc/README.md

 Array-based immutable collections for scala.

+***Experimental***

+Everything that is there is thoroughly tested using [typelevel/discipline](https://github.com/typelevel/discipline).
+Nevertheless, there are probably a few bugs, and everything is still subject to a lot of change.

 ## Typeclass-friendly design

 These collections *use* [algebra] typeclasses such as [Eq] and [Order], and [cats] typeclasses such as [Show] instead of relying on the equals method of the element objects, which sometimes does not work (e.g. `Array[Byte]`) or does not make sense (`Function1[A, B]`).